whage/thesis/thesis.md

 complains that dynamic languages offer little protection against logical errors and let too many of the errors happen at runtime.

+In the next section I'll give a brief overview of static and dynamic languages and will later go into much more details when surveying my selected list of programming languages.

 ## Static languages
 Programmers make errors.
 Advanced programming languages should allow the automatic checking of inconsistencies in programs.
 The most popular of these consistency checks is called static type checking (or static typing).